Croydon/vertical-tabs-reloaded/README.md

 ## Features

  * arranges tabs vertical
- * ships 5 different styles for the tab sidebar
+ * ships 4 different styles for the tab sidebar
- * hide/display manually the tab sidebar at any time with a hotkey (Ctrl+Shift+V)
+ * hide/display manually the tab sidebar with a hotkey (Ctrl+Shift+V) or by clicking on the VTR icon
  * display the tab toolbar at top, bottom (default) or hide it completely
- * compact mode: hide text labels on tabs for a minimalistic tab sidebar (opt-in)
  * show the tab status (unloaded, unready, busy) visually on the tabs